How do I obtain a license to drive a taxicab in Cambridge?

 Who can I speak to regarding a noise problem?

 In the License Commission Office, the Chief Licensing Investigator is the person responsible for investigating noise complaints.
 However, there are some noise complaints over which we do not have jurisdiction.
-These include, but are not limited to, tenant to tenant noise within the same building; barking dogs, which are under the jurisdiction of the Animal Control Commission (617) 349-4376; automobile and house alarms which are under the jurisdiction of the Police Department (617) 349-3300 and church bells, which are exempt from the noise ordinance.
+These include, but are not limited to, tenant to tenant noise within the same building; barking dogs, which are under the jurisdiction of the Animal Control Commission (617) 349-4376; automobile and house alarms which are under the jurisdiction of the Police Department (617) 349-3300 and bell and clock towers, which are exempt from the noise ordinance.
 Construction noise should be reported to the Inspectional Services Department at (617) 349-6100.
 If it is a complaint that we are able to investigate, you will be asked to fill out a License Commission complaint form.

 How do I apply for a one-day alcohol license?